nikoder/Habitat-annotation-of-forward-facing-benthic-imagery/1_README.md

 <HR>
 </HR>

-We have developed a simple approach to characterise the composition and complexity of habitats from horizontally facing benthic imagery, adapting existing standardised schema for benthic composition (CATAMI classification scheme<sup>1</sup>) and benthic complexity<sup>2</sup>, with the addition of a class to quantify the % of benthos versus open water within the horizontally facing image.
+We have developed a simple approach to characterise the composition and complexity of habitats from horizontally facing benthic imagery, adapting existing standardised schema for benthic composition (<a>href="https://github.com/TimLanglois/HabitatAnnotation/blob/master/CATAMI-visual-guide-latest.pdf">CATAMI classification scheme</a><sup>1</sup>) and benthic complexity<sup>2</sup>, with the addition of a class to quantify the % of benthos versus open water within the horizontally facing image.

-<a href="https://github.com/TimLanglois/HabitatAnnotation/blob/master/CATAMI-visual-guide-latest.pdf">CATAMI classification scheme</a>

 The annotation approach is rapid and produces % composition and mean and standard deviation estimates of complexity which enable flexible modeling of habitat occurrence and habitat-fish relationships.